A classic Italian bread that’s easy to make!

 - Remove dough and knead briefly on floured surface, then put in oiled bowl to rise in a warm place till doubled (about 45 minutes).

-- Remove dough from bowl then spread to an oval or rectangle about ¾ inch thick on the lined baking sheet.
+- Remove dough from bowl then spread to an oval or rectangle about 3/4 inch (2 cm) thick on the lined baking sheet.
+It’s best to shape your dough no bigger than 7 x 9 inches (17.5 x 22.5 cm) so the bread will not be too thin.

 - Cover with a clean towel and let rise again for 30 minutes.